National anthem of England: "Land of Hope and Glory"

+"Wonderwall"

+"Wonderwall" by the band Oasis, depsite being a significantly newer song, has been traditionally associated with the British, specifically the English, even being referred to as "England's unofficial anthem" by the BBC.
+It is commonly sung by patriotic Englishmen in sporting events, particularly within football, with use spiking up again ever since June 2026.

 Other patriotic songs

-Other English patriotic songs such as Rule Britannia which have been proposed as possible national anthems of England include traditional songs such as "Rose of England", an English patriotic song written by Christopher Hassell (lyrics) and Ivor Novello (music) in 1937 for their musical Crest of the Wave, and popularised by Vera Lynn.
+Other possible national anthems of England include traditional songs such as "Rose of England", an English patriotic song written by Christopher Hassell (lyrics) and Ivor Novello (music) in 1937 for their musical Crest of the Wave, and popularised by Vera Lynn.
 The flower to which the song's lyrics refer is one of England's national emblems, the Tudor Rose.
 The patriotic hymn "I Vow to Thee, My Country", composed by Gustav Holst and Cecil Spring Rice, has long been adopted as a symbol of national pride and remembrance, and is often considered among potential future anthems for the United Kingdom altogether.
 Also, "There'll Always Be an England", an English patriotic song, written and distributed in 1940 and highly popular throughout World War II.
 It was composed and written by Ross Parker.
 The words were written by Hughie Charles, and the most popular version was sung by Vera Lynn.
 1950s comedy duo Flanders and Swann premiered "Song of Patriotic Prejudice" (with refrain "The English, the English, the English are best/I wouldn't give tuppence for all of the rest") in their At the Drop of Another Hat revue in London on 2 October 1963.
 Also proposed have been modern patriotic songs such as "A Place Called England" written by English folk singer Maggie Holland, which won the Best Original Song award at the 2000 BBC Radio 2 Folk Awards.